Magic continuum in twisted bilayer square lattice with staggered flux: Single-layer continuum model

 where $\bm{\sigma} = (\sigma^1, \sigma^2, \sigma^3)$ acts in the $\SU(2)$-spin space and $\epsilon_{\r}$ takes value $1$ for sublattice $A$ and $- 1$ for sublattice $B$.
 The transformation laws for $f^\dagger$'s can be obtained by taking hermitian conjugate on both sides of the transformation laws above in \eqref{eq:micro_sym}.
 In the context of algebraic spin liquids, these transformations were initially introduced as the projective symmetry group acting on the fermionic spinons that couples to dynamical gauge fields \cite{wen2002quantum}.
 In this work, we view these transformations as the actual symmetry action on gauge-neutral fermions hopping on the staggered-flux square lattice.

-To obtain the band structure of the Hamiltonian \eqref{eq:lattice_ham}, we take a four-site unit cell on the square lattice following the convention in Ref. \onlinecite{Hermele}.
+To obtain the band structure of the Hamiltonian \eqref{eq:lattice_ham}, we take a four-site unit cell on the square lattice as shown in Fig. \ref{fig:uc}, following the convention in Ref. \onlinecite{Hermele}.
 Each unit cell is assigned a coordinate $\R = (R_x, R_y)$ with both $R_x$ and $R_y$ even integers.
 The 4 sites labeled by the $i=1,2,3,4$ are located at $\r(\R,i)= \R + \bm{v}_i$ where

 The sublattice $A$ corresponds to $i=1,3$ while the sublattice $B$ corresponds to $i=2,4$.
 The fermion operator at $\r(\R,i)$ will be denoted as $f_{\R i\alpha}$.

 The energy spectrum of the model Eq. \eqref{eq:lattice_ham} is given by